 To start with, any financial adviser you choose must be regulated by the Central Bank of Ireland.
 This ensures that they are qualified to give you independent, professional advice and that their business is sound and legally compliant.
-They should also at least be members of the Irish Brokers Association (IBA) and preferably be registered as Qualified Financial Advisers too.
+They should also at least be members of Brokers Ireland and preferably be registered as Qualified Financial Advisers too.
 When you meet your Financial Adviser you should also ask them about the providers whose products they sell and what their terms of business are.

 It’s important that you’re satisfied and confident in the financial adviser you choose, because it’s often the case that when you find the right adviser you’ll also find the right savings plan, pension or investment.
 For this reason and more, you’ll probably find yourself going on to trust that same adviser with your business for many years to come, and that together you’ll build a prosperous and rewarding financial future.

 It’s so easy.
 Which is precisely why you need to stop and think hard about choosing any financial product, especially a pension or investment plan.
 Even someone working in the financial industry will take plenty of time to weigh up their options before choosing the one that’s right for them, and they know what to look for when they start out.

 Savings plans, pensions and investments come in all shapes and sizes, offering a wide variety of terms, risk levels, charges and potential returns.
 There are literally thousands of financial products and probably hundreds of different suppliers to choose from.
 Good products and not so good products, good suppliers and not so good suppliers.
 You even need to choose the right time: what might have made a good investment six months ago won’t necessarily be the right investment now, and vice versa.